 Protein loss in the urine (i.e. proteinuria) is a similar chicken and egg phenomenon to high blood pressure causing kidney disease and kidney disease causing high blood pressure.
 Consequently, vets also try to monitor and address urine protein levels in dogs with chronic kidney disease.

 As the kidneys degenerate, the filter portion (i.e. glomerulus) of the kidneys can become leaky.
 Proteins that the kidney should keep within the bloodstream are then able to leak out into the urine.
-So, protein in the urine is a sign of kidney disease, but that leakage of protein through the kidneys can also hasten kidney damage.
+So, protein in the urine is a sign of kidney disease in dogs, but that leakage of protein through the kidneys can also hasten kidney damage.

-Your vet may prescribe oral medication to help decrease this protein loss.
+Your vet may prescribe oral medication like enalapril for dogs to help decrease this protein loss.

 Potassium supplements